TommasoBelluzzo/PyDTMC/README.md

 # PyDTMC

-PyDTMC is a lightweight, full-featured library for discrete-time Markov chains analysis.
+PyDTMC is a full-featured, lightweight library for discrete-time Markov chains analysis.
 It provides classes and functions for easily creating, manipulating, plotting, fitting and simulating markovian stochastic processes-

 ## Requirements